 Navratri Prasad, Ashtami/Navami special Kala Chana, Halwa and Poori Recipe with step by step pictures

-Navratri Prasad on eighth or ninth day (Ashtami or Navami) is specially prepared to conclude the fasting period of Navaratri festivities.
+Navratri Prasad on the eighth or ninth day (Ashtami or Navami) is specially prepared to conclude the fasting period of Navaratri festivities.
 This special Prasad is prepared for Kanya Pujan (also known as Kanjak).
 Kanya Pujan can be done on eight or ninth day of Navratri fasting period and depends on community and individuals, on which day they want to do this or conclude their fasting period.
-For Kanya Pujan, special Prasad of Sookha Kala Chana, Halwa and Poori is prepared which is believed to be loved by goddess Durga.
+For Kanya Pujan, special Prasad of Sookha Kala Chana, Halwa and Poori are prepared which is believed to be loved by goddess Durga.
 Traditionally nine girls (age between 1 to 10) are invited for this Pooja along with one to three young boys.
-These nine girls represent nine incarnations of Goddess Durga and boys represent Lord Ganesha, Batuk Bhairav and Hanuman respectively.
+These nine girls represent nine incarnations of Goddess Durga and boys represent Lord Ganesha, Batuk Bhairav, and Hanuman respectively.

-These young girls and boys are invited and worshiped by first washing their Feets, then putting Teeka on their forehead, giving them some gift or present ( generally a token money) and finally feeding them with Prasad made of Kala Chana, Halwa and Poori.
-These ritual may vary from place to place and between community but the basic objective is to worship and feed these maiden girls which resemble all forms of goddess Durga, for prosperity and wellness.
+These young girls and boys are invited and worshiped by first washing their Feets, then putting Teeka on their forehead, giving them some gift or present ( generally a token money) and finally feeding them with Prasad made of Kala Chana, Halwa, and Poori.
+These rituals may vary from place to place and between community but the basic objective is to worship and feed these maiden girls which resemble all forms of goddess Durga, for prosperity and wellness.
 Presenting below the recipe of Ashtami or Navami Bhog (Navratri Prasad) of Kala Chana, Halwa and Poori recipe with step by step pictures.